 The UE application requests the adaptive model of selected precision from the Network Application

-The Network Application identifies the selected AI model in the AI model Repository/Provider.
+The Network Application identifies the selected AI/ML model in the AI/ML model Repository/Provider.

-Adaptive AI model delivery session loop
+Adaptive AI/ML model delivery session loop

-The AI Model Access Function establishes an AI model delivery session with the AI Model Delivery Function.
+The AI/ML Model Access Function establishes an AI/ML model delivery session with the AI/ML Model Delivery Function.

-The AI Model Access Function receives the AI model of the precision requested by the UE.
+The AI/ML Model Access Function receives the AI/ML model of the precision requested by the UE.

-The AI Model Access Function passes the AI/ML model to the AI model Inference Engine in the UE.
+The AI/ML Model Access Function passes the AI/ML model to the AI/ML model Inference Engine in the UE.

-The Data Source passes data to the AI model Inference Engine, AI Model Inference Engine performs AI inferencing,
+The Data Source passes data to the AI/ML model Inference Engine, AI/ML Model Inference Engine performs AI/ML inferencing,

-The AI Model Inference Engine performs AI inferencing.
+The AI/ML Model Inference Engine performs AI/ML inferencing.

-AI Model Inference Engine passes the inference output result to the UE Data Destination for consumption.
+AI/ML Model Inference Engine passes the inference output result to the UE Data Destination for consumption.

 Mode delivery update.

-The UE application triggers a model precision update for updating the AI model to a higher precision.
+The UE application triggers a model precision update for updating the AI/ML model to a higher precision.

-AI Model delivery session is reused or established according to step 5-10.
+AI/ML Model delivery session is reused or established according to step 5-10.
 These steps may be repeated depending upon number of precision levels and corresponding model updates.

 The update is applied to the low precision model.